caendesilva/Windowlight/resources/markdown/about.md

 - If the request is made by a bot, we will also store the user agent string.
 - We do not store any IP addresses or any other personal information.
 - We use a custom hashing algorithm to anonymize request identifiers, solely for the purpose of calculating unique visit counts.
 These cannot be reversed to identify individual users.
+- We also store statistics about the generated images, such as the language used, the number of lines, and the options selected.
+This is so we can improve the service by knowing what features are most used.

 All analytics data is public and can be viewed at [https://windowlight.desilva.se/analytics](https://windowlight.desilva.se/analytics).